 The couple’s life changed on Easter Day in 1910.
 Phalke told his wife to get dressed as he had a surprise for her.
 He took her to a theater run by a company called ‘America India Cinematographie’ on Sandhurst Road in Mumbai.
 The theatre was screening a short American movie called ‘The Life of Christ’.
 Saraswatibai couldn’t believe her eyes when she saw pictures move on the screen.
 After the show, Phalke took her to the projector room and as she watched in wonder, he announced that they would make a movie.

 Most of Phalke’s family and acquaintances baulked at the idea some even ridiculed the very notion.
 It was Saraswatibai who served as his pillar of support.
-She sold her jewelry to finance her husband’s dreams.
-It was with this money, that Phalke could buy a camera and other film equipment from Germany, as well as travel to London to learn film making.
+She sold her jewellery to finance her husband’s dreams.
+It was with this money, that Phalke could buy a camera and other film equipment from Germany, as well as travel to London to learn filmmaking.
 On his return in 1912, the work on India’s first movie ‘Raja Harishchandra’ began.

 However, the film shoot hit another roadblock.
 There was a lot of social stigma and superstition associated with being photographed or being filmed on the camera.
 There was a bizarre belief for instance that the camera sucked a part of your soul, causing an early death!
 No stage actress or even courtesans were willing to play the part of the female lead.
 Saraswatibai offered to play the female role, though she begged her husband not to name her in the movie.